Representing the deformation $\infty$-groupoid: Abstract

 \section{Abstract}

-The goal of the present paper is to introduce a smaller, but equivalent version of the Deligne--Hinich--Getzler $\infty$-groupoid associated to a homotopy Lie algebra.
+The goal of the present paper is to introduce a smaller, but equivalent version of the deformation $\infty$-groupoid associated to a homotopy Lie algebra.
 In the case of differential graded Lie algebras, we represent it by a universal cosimplicial object.